Start planning for your 2023 taxes before the year end

-As we near the end of 2022, consider upcoming tax deadlines and opportunities that could significantly affect your tax bill.
+As we near the end of 2023, consider upcoming tax deadlines and opportunities that could significantly affect your returns.
 Although there have been few tax law changes this year, many individuals may have experienced life changes that could affect their taxes.

-1. Talk to your tax, wealth and insurance advisors about life changes
+1. Talk to your tax, wealth and insurance advisors about any changes in your life.

 Your tax obligations and opportunities to reduce your tax burden may be affected by a wide range of changes in your life.
-Many people don’t realize how certain changes may affect their tax situation.
+Many people don’t realize how seemingly inconsequential or irrelevant changes actually affect their taxes.
 In addition, many of these changes can lead to changes in your estate planning.